joaustin/wekaccws/node_replace.md

 weka cluster container remove $contids
 ```
 ## Deallocate and Reallocate the failed node
+Exit the ssh session to the gpu node and login to the scheduler/headnode.
 Run through the deallocate/reallocate process for the node
 ```
 sudo azslurm suspend --node-list ccw-converged-gpu-{dead-node-id}